ADALabUCSD/DeepPostures/docs/getting_started/get_lib.md

 ```
 Alternatively, you can directly download the [Zip File](https://github.com/ADALabUCSD/DeepPostures/archive/refs/heads/master.zip) (~300 MB), unzip the file, and change your working directory to the root of the repo/unzipped folder.

 We will now assume all commands are executed from this directory.
-Within the repo, there are two subfolders "MSSE-2021" and "JMPB-2021" containing artifacts for our papers, respectively.
+Within the repo there is a subfolder "MSSE-2021" for our paper.
+The current repository is now migrated to PyTorch and only contains the implementation for "MSSE-2021".
 On this website, we use the code from "MSSE-2021" as it is the improved version.

+If you need to access the TensorFlow implementation navigate to the branch "tensorflow" and follow the instruction in the README.
+Within the TensorFlow implementation, there are two subfolders "MSSE-2021" and "JMPB-2021" containing artifacts for our papers, respectively.